Home Reversion Plans & Schemes

 - Though you can stay in your home, you will no longer own it (or will only own part of it)

-- Therefore, you will reduce the value of your estate that can be inherited by loved ones
+- Therefore, you will reduce the value of your estate that loved ones can inherit

 - The cash you’ll receive will be far less than the market value of the property